Shopify/polaris/.changeset/good-knives-taste.md

 '@shopify/polaris': minor
 ---

-Add underline to Link on hover when removeUnderline property is used
+Added underline to Link on hover when removeUnderline property is used